BenjaminRCooper/stratobooster/site/content/_index.md

         TU2Space is a student led project within the School of Science Engineering and Design at Teesside.
-The project was initiated by the school with the basic concept of developing a small space launch system for a femto-satellite
+The project was initiated by the school with the basic concept of developing a small space launch system for a femto-satellites.
+Andrew and Ben are student project managers of the TU2Space project and have recently co-founded a start-up business, StratoBooster.
     - ourStoryText: >-
-        Andrew and Ben are student project managers of the TU2Space project and have recently co-founded a start-up business, StratoBooster.
+        StratoBooster is focused in the development of a High-altitude Balloon Launched Rocket system, capable in helping organisations and institutions launch their small satellites and payloads into space

         Their business plans are to commercialise their work from TU2Space with the aim of further researching and testing their current work and developing the small space launch system for customers, who have already expressed interest in using this system.
-    - ourStoryText: ''
+    - ourStoryText: "With the reduced operating costs compared other providers or space launches, flexible launch locations and the effects of weather on balloons were small, resulting in a strong ground launch system.
+We aim to: \n-\tCreate a Space Launch System for Femto/ Pico Payloads and Satellites \n-\tMake Small Satellite Operators the Priority, when currently they are secondary \n-\tMake Space Accessible to the Many\n-\tHelp schools and institutions conduct afford space missions and promote STEM throughout. \n"
   heading: The StratoBooster Story
   intro: >-
     Andrew Dunn and Ben Massey are Aerospace Engineering students at Teesside